nuxt-hub/cli/README.md

     logs      Display the logs of a deployment.
   whoami      Shows the username of the currently logged in user. database    Manage database migrations.
-  ensure    Ensure the NuxtHub Core module is installed and registered in the project.
+  ensure      Ensure the NuxtHub Core module is installed and registered in the project. enable      Enable a specific NuxtHub feature in your project.

 Use nuxthub <command> --help for more information about a command.
 ```